 Latin is a first-rate academic discipline, highly regarded by universities as inculcating a clear-thinking, logical mind in those who study the language.
-The subject is also an excellent accompaniment to many other arts-based and subjects, including English, history, religious studies, French, physics and mathematics.
+The subject is also an excellent accompaniment to many other subjects, including English, history, religious studies, French, physics and mathematics.